ttoe-dj/ttoe-dj.github.io/_pages/about.md

 #### Priority

 What clues to prioritize for discovery?
 Those that change credences most.
-E.g., a no-go result that rules out an otherwise promising approach.
+E.g., a result that rules out an otherwise promising approach.

 What projects to avoid when planning?
 Those that change credences least.
-E.g., rule out an approach a second time.
+E.g., trying to promote a ruled-out approach without addressing the issue.

 #### Links